-Baked Salmon with Garlic & Parsley is a flavorful, delicious recipe that comes together in a flash, to impress company or as a go-to weeknight dinner!
+Oven Baked Salmon with Garlic & Parsley is a flavorful, delicious recipe that comes together in a flash, to impress company or as an easy weeknight dinner!

 Today's recipe is so quick and easy, y'all.
 And it's SO flavorful and delicious!
 In fact, I have sneaking suspicion that my kiddos will continue requesting it long after Lent is over...and I'll be happy to oblige.

-Though baked salmon is easy enough to cook, you do have to be somewhat careful to ensure it’s not under-done (because, food poisoning) or over-done (because, well, it’s just not as tasty if it’s dried out and chewy).
+Though Oven Baked Salmon is easy enough to cook, you do have to be somewhat careful to ensure it's not under-done (because, food poisoning) or over-done (because, well, it's just not as tasty if it's dried out and chewy).

 I'm like Goldilocks in that I prefer mine just right — not too dry, but not too under-done either.
 One key thing to look for is can you flake it with a fork?
 Meaning, can you pull apart a piece of fish with your fork and notice that it flakes rather easily and isn't tough to separate?
 In other words, you shouldn't find yourself looking for a steak knife to saw through it.

 I've found that baking salmon at 400 degrees for 15-ish minutes is the sweet spot.
 But if you've followed the instructions and you're just not certain your salmon is done enough, don't fret.
 Grab the ol' food thermometer and stick it in the meatiest part of the fillet.
 Or -- better yet -- cook the salmon with a probe-type digital food thermometer inserted the entire time.
 Once it reads 145°F, you're good to go.

 If you prefer your salmon a little more or less done, that's up to you.
 But you should be able to tell if the flesh flat-out isn't cooked enough...it'll look rubbery and more red than pink.